 - Ideal for patients with textural concerns and skin laxity

 As with the length of the procedure, the recovery after skin resurfacing depends on the necessary extent of correction and techniques that are used to achieve the desired results.
-Typically, patients are advised to avoid direct sun exposure during the initial healing stages and maintain adequate hydration for a comfortable recovery.
+Typically, patients are advised to avoid direct sun exposure during the initial healing stages and maintain good hydration for a comfortable recovery.
 Some patients may be provided with ointment to apply daily as the skin regenerates.
 Most activities can be resumed within a couple of days.

 The results of skin resurfacing treatment become visible once the treated areas have healed.
 The skin continues to improve in texture, tone, and overall quality as it replenishes its supply of collagen.
-Most patients achieve optimal effects after several treatment sessions.
+Thus, most patients achieve optimal effects after several treatment sessions.
 Patients can preserve their results by adopting a healthy lifestyle and wearing proper sun protection when engaging in outdoor activities.

 It is uncommon for patients to encounter complications after skin resurfacing treatments.
 However, the possible risks may include: